Best Bilge Pumps

 Seaflo Bilge Pump

 This pump doesn’t mess around when it comes to removing water from your boat.
-It is a 12v unit that offers an impressive 2,000 GPH, meaning that it can successfully clear out 2,000 gallons of water from your boat per hour
+It is a 12v unit that offers an impressive 2,000 GPH, meaning that it can successfully clear out 2,000 gallons of water from your boat per hour with ease.

 Ease of Installation

 This is an electric unit, so installing it takes a few more steps than installing a manual unit, but still isn’t too difficult.
 It has a snap and lock strainer base, so it is simple to lock this product into place.
-Simply install your unit on the lowest portion of your boat, and plug in the electric unit to the boats battery, and you are good to go.
+Simply install your unit on the lowest portion of your boat, and plug in the electric unit to the boat's battery, and you are good to go.

-The outer shell is made from a heavy duty and leak resistant plastic so you won’t have to worry about water penetrating where is shouldn’t, making this unit fully submersible.
+The outer shell is made from a heavy duty and leak resistant plastic so you won’t have to worry about water penetrating where it shouldn’t, making this unit fully submersible.
 It also has an ABS moisture locking seal and ignition protection around the base of the wire to further protect against water damaging the electric components.
 The base of the unit is easily twisted off and removed whenever you feel the need to clean out the filter of debris, and can easily be snapped fight back into place.